 Losing a pet is one of life’s hardest events.
 Let us help.

-We are a Team helping the suburbs of Providence and all of Rhode Island with pet euthanasia in the comfort of home.
+We are a Team helping ALL of Rhode Island with pet euthanasia in the comfort of home.

 What does Pet Loss at Home offer?

 We offer end of life care for your pet using a network of professional, compassionate, and caring veterinarians.

 Euthanasia only: Home Burial or Pet Cemetery

 - $400 – $525 includes mobile vet drive time, house call time, sedation, home euthanasia.
 (This option would be for home burial or a pet cemetery.)